Continuing Education Activity

 - Occasionally has been seen to cause EKG changes (QT interval prolongation).
 This is rarely clinically significant.

 Propofol is safe for use in pregnancy but will cross the placenta and may be associated with neonatal CNS and respiratory depression.
-It is the drug of choice for induction of general anesthesia in the stable obstetric patient and in the lowest risk class of all of the induction agents currently used.
+It is the drug of choice for induction of general anesthesia in the stable obstetric patient and the lowest risk class of all of the induction agents currently used.

 Propofol was formerly listed as a Category B drug for use in pregnancy.
 However, in late 2014 the FDA removed the lettering system to denote the degree of potential harm in pregnancy or lactation and moved to a more descriptive system based on the individual effects of pharmacologic agents.